How to Establish Texas Domicile as an Expat

 Visit a Texas Department of Public Safety (DPS) office with:

-- Proof of identity (passport or birth certificate + photo ID)
+- Proof of identity (passport or birth certificate plus a photo ID)

 - Social Security card or documentation